 Shift Work Sleep Disorder

 Shift work -- which often involves working nights when most people are sleeping -- can wreak havoc on your sleep schedule.
 Those who work evening, night or rotating shifts tend to be even more sleep-deprived than the general public.
-There is a significant population of shift workers in the Southeast and South central Michigan area , and the experts at Henry Ford Sleep Disorders Center can help them improve the quality of their sleep -- and their lives.
+There is a significant population of shift workers in the Southeast and South central Michigan area , and the experts at Henry Ford Sleep Disorders and Research Center can help them improve the quality of their sleep -- and their lives.

 Side effects of shift work sleep disorder